preactjs/preact/src/diff/vdom-children-diffing.md

 But let's look at another example: `0 1 2 3 4 5` -> `0 3 1 4 2 5`.
 Here, there are no common substrings!
 But if you look closely we can morph the old children into the new children in just 2 moves: insert `3` before `1` and insert `4` before `2`.
 How did we determine that?

 While there aren't any common substrings between the children arrays, there are common _subsequences_.
 A subsequence is set of elements from an array that are in the same order as the original sequence, but aren't necessarily next to each other.
-So while a _substring_ the items must be next to each other, in a _subsequence_ they do not.
+So while in a _substring_ the items must be next to each other, in a _subsequence_ they do not.
 For example, `0 3 5`, `0 1 5`, and `2 4` are a subsequences of `0 1 2 3 4 5`. `0 2 1` is not a subsequence of `0 1 2 3 4 5` because the `2` does not occur after `0` and before `1` in the original sequence.

 In our example above (`0 1 2 3 4 5` -> `0 3 1 4 2 5`), let's use our understanding of subsequences to examine the differences between the two children arrays.
 If we remove the two nodes that moved (`3` and `4`) from the arrays, we are left a common subsequence between the two arrays: `0 1 2 5`.
 This subsequence is actually the _longest common subsequence_ between the two arrays!

 If we can identify _longest common subsequence_ between two arrays, we have identified the most nodes that we can hold in place (i.e. **not move**).
 Every other node has changed positions and can move around these nodes.
 This approach leads to the minimal number of moves because we have found the most nodes that we don't have to move.
 Said another way, we have found the longest sequence of _relatively_ in place nodes, i.e. nodes that are in the same order with relationship to other nodes in the array.

 The longest common subsequence algorithm is a well-known algorithm in computer science.
-You can read more about [longest common subsequence on Wikipedia](https://en.wikipedia.org/wiki/Longest_common_subsequence).
+You can read more about [the longest common subsequence algorithm on Wikipedia](https://en.wikipedia.org/wiki/Longest_common_subsequence).
 The best time complexity for determining the longest common subsequence is $O(n^2)$.
 This time complexity is acceptable, but can we do better for our specific use case of diffing virtual DOM children?

 ## Longest increasing subsequence

 Typically, virtual dom keys are strings.
 A more realistic example might look something like trying to morph `a c b e d f` -> `a b c d e f`.
 Let's map this to numbers using the indices of each key in the original array.
-So the original array becomes `0 1 2 3 4 5` (with `{a: 0, c: 1, b: 2, e: 3, d: 4, f: 5}`) and the new array becomes `0 2 1 4 3 5`.
+Let's assign to each key its index in the original array: `{a: 0, c: 1, b: 2, e: 3, d: 4, f: 5}`.
+Now, let's replace each key with this number in both arrays.
+So the original array becomes `0 1 2 3 4 5` and the new array becomes `0 2 1 4 3 5`.

 ```text
 Original array